jjyr/jjyr.github.com/_posts/2020-10-21-Rust-no-std.markdown

 The idiomatic way is to use [cargo features](https://doc.rust-lang.org/cargo/reference/features.html#features).

-We add a feature std in the Cargo.toml, and enable it defaultly:
+We add a feature *std* in the *Cargo.toml*, and enable it as default:

 ``` toml
 # Cargo.toml